AxonIQ/reference-guide/operations-guide/runtime-tuning/tuning-event-processing.md

 # Tuning Event Processing

-Typically, application components contain one or more Event Processors, which are responsible for processing incoming events.
+Typically, application components contain one or more Event Processors which are responsible for processing incoming events.
-The Tracking Processors have configuration aspects that can be changed at runtime, to accommodate for changes in the system topology.
+Tracking Event Processors have configuration aspects that can be changed at runtime to accommodate for changes in the system topology.

 ## Increasing and decreasing segment counts

-Tracking Processors that handle events in multiple threads use Segments to separate the events in the stream across these threads in a reliable way.
+Tracking Event Processors that handle events in multiple threads use segments to separate the events in the stream across these threads in a reliable way.
-However, especially when these threads are spread across multiple instances of a component, and the number of instances changes, it may be useful to scale the number of Segments accordingly.
+However, especially when these threads are spread across multiple instances of a component, and the number of instances changes, it may be useful to scale the number of segments accordingly.

 To this end, Axon Framework provides a [split and merge API](../../configuring-infrastructure-components/event-processing/event-processors.md#splitting-and-merging-tracking-tokens).
 This API can be utilized directly or through Axon Server, where the latter takes required coordination into account.

 ### Segment tuning through Axon Server

-AxonServer provides an API to trigger the increase and decrease of the number of Segments, at runtime, across different instances of a processor.
+Axon Server provides an API to trigger the increase and decrease of the number of Segments, at runtime, across different instances of a processor.
-Follow these steps to increase or decrease the number of Segments for a Processor:
+Follow these steps to increase or decrease the number of segments for a processor:

 * In the UI, navigate to the component overview, and select one of the application instances that contains the component to change the number of segments for.
 * In the Component Details screen, scroll down to the list of processors.